 - H5N1 (Avian Flu) – Again, not common but Europe is always on the lookout for possible outbreaks.

-- Swine Flu – Belgium had a few reported cases in 2007/8, but it did not become a major issue, with emergency services having been well prepared to deal with it and sending constant updates and advisories.
+- Swine Flu – Belgium had a few reported cases in 2007/8, but it did not become a major issue, with emergency services have been well prepared to deal with it and sending constant updates and advisories.

-Possibly the most important item to remember when travelling is to ensure you have enough of any prescription medications you may need.
+Possibly the most important item to remember when traveling is to ensure you have enough of any prescription medications you may need.
 Though it may be possible to get a prescription in Belgium, remember not all medications where you come from will necessarily be approved or available.